mantisvn/lumen-sample/README.md

 # lumen-sample
 Docker LAMP with Laravel/Lumen.
-A simple API project
+A small project for learning

 # Install project
 - Run ./start.sh from root folder of project